-Ready to start building?
-Take a look at the following tips and hints to build your real estate portfolio.
+Ready to start?
+Take a look at the following tips and hints to building your real estate portfolio.

 You don't want to try for anything too ambitious when you first get started building your real estate portfolio.
 When you just start out, you have a lot to learn, including how to increase a property’s value, how to manage tenants and more.

 Consider Exponential Rather Than Linear Increases To Your Portfolio

 What is exponential growth?
 Exponential growth refers to a pattern of data that shows greater increases over time.
 For example, let's say you invest in coastal markets such as in California, New York, New Jersey and Florida.
 Housing price gains may help you realize high rates of appreciation in those areas – but housing busts can occur more often in these areas as well.